tohagan/firebase-typescript-koa-starter/README.md

 Normally you'd then initialise your new Firebase project ... with `firebase init` but DON'T do this for this starter kit as you'd overwrite the `firebase.json` file needed by this kit!
 For this starter kit, we've selected Firestore, Database, Functions, Hosting and Storage services.
 Review all the service settings in `firebase.json` and remove those you don't need (normally `firebase init` would prompt you for these).
 You'll likely only want to use one of the databases in your final project.
 It's OK to use both.

-2. Update `.firebasrc` with your Firebase Project ID  (replace `"typescript-koa-starter"`) to created in Firebase Console.
+2. Update `.firebasrc`, replacing `"typescript-koa-starter"` as default project with the Project ID you created in Firebase Console.

 3. Install NPM dependencies.